 Age-related Macular Degeneration (AMD) is a puzzle whose pieces are interconnected genetic factors, biological processes, age, and environment.
 Of those puzzle pieces, the only controllable factors are the environmental ones.
-Ophthalmologists, 25 years ago, would tell patients that AMD was essentially incurable; eating kale, wearing sunglasses, or quitting smoking might slow the progression of macular degeneration.
+Twenty-five years ago, ophthalmologists would tell patients that AMD was essentially incurable; eating kale, wearing sunglasses, or quitting smoking might slow the progression of macular degeneration.

 Spinach and kale actually are a part of the puzzle.
 Sunglasses are too.
 And so is quitting smoking.
 But researchers also know now how to intervene with biological processes that have gone wrong in the macula.
 The most obvious example of "gone wrong" is angiogenesis, the formation of new blood vessels.
 Angiogenesis is a good thing in a developing fetus, or in an adult after a traumatic injury.
 But when it happens in adults in the choroid layer behind the macula, it causes leakage and permanent damage to the rods and cones of the eye.